redkite-labs/RedKiteCms/docs/contribute/contribute.md

 ---------------------------------
 RedKite CMS has its official documentation saved into the [application docs](https://github.com/redkite-labs/RedKiteCms/tree/master/docs) folder.
 If you want to contribute by fixing typos on the current documentation or add new entries, just fork RedKite CMS and send us a pull request.

-Found a typo ?
-Something is wrong in this documentation ?
+Found a typo?
+Found something wrong in this documentation?
 [Just fork and edit it !](https://github.com/redkite-labs/RedKiteCms/edit/master/docs/contribute/contribute.md)